rockman007372/Obsidian-Vault/Aggregation in ER model.md

 - No relationship between entity set and **relationship sets**
 - Relationship only exists between entity sets (rectangle to diamond and vice versa)

+## Solution

+Make relationship set into an entity.

 ![[Pasted image 20230214160622.png]]

 Note: